AbdallahIsmaili/lyricmatch/tests/README.md

 ### ✅ All Tests Pass
 ```
 Results: 5/5 tests passed
 🎉 All tests passed!
-LyricMatch is ready to use.
+WaveSeek is ready to use.
 ```

 ### ⚠️ Some Tests Fail